Our organisation

 We do not operate a UK commercial company.

-Any commercial soup production and retail activity takes place in the Netherlands and is managed independently from the UK foundation.
+Any commercial soup production and retail activity takes place in the Netherlands and is managed independently from the UK organisation.

 • Community cooking days